Codeyg12/PWA-text-editor/README.md

   ### Demo

-  ↓↓↓ In order to get to the app follow the link below. ↓↓↓
+  ↓↓↓In order to get to the app follow the link below. ↓↓↓

   [Just Another Text Editor](https://safe-lowlands-30141.herokuapp.com/)